SMW-Editor/smw-editor/README.md

 ## Currently in progress

-ROM disassembler, primarily for dividing the code and data portions of the ROM.
+Porting the GUI from imgui-rs to egui.
-You can track the progress in the [disassembler branch](https://github.com/SMW-Editor/smw-editor/tree/disassembler).
+You can track the progress in the [egui branch](https://github.com/SMW-Editor/smw-editor/tree/egui).

 The to-do list is [here](https://github.com/SMW-Editor/smw-editor/projects/1).